-Today I was reminiscing about growing up on a farm.
-First of all, it seems as if there was always something to do.
-Whether it was working in the gardens, pulling weeds, feeding the chickens, watering the livestock, hanging laundry outside on the clothesline or helping in the kitchen, I can honestly say that I do not remember ever being bored.
+Seems like making Grandma’s Country Breakfast Cinnamon Rolls brings about memories of growing up on a farm.
+There was always something to do.
+Whether it was working in the gardens, pulling weeds, feeding the chickens, watering the livestock, hanging laundry outside on the clothesline, or helping in the kitchen, I can honestly say that I do not remember ever being bored.

 Sugar is food for yeast and therefore will help increase yeast activity.
 As the sugar is consumed, the yeast cells expel ethanol and carbon dioxide bubbles.
 Bubbles help the bread to rise and are also an indicator that your yeast is fresh.
 If you do not see bubbles, then you’ll need to start over and use fresh yeast.

 In a saucepan, combine:

 - 1 cup whole milk

 - 1/2 cup sugar

 Heat the mixture over medium heat until very warm and a cooking thermometer reads 120 to 130 degrees F. Allow mixture to cool until it is just slightly warm.

 When cooled, add:

 Now add this mixture to the yeast mixture.
 Stir until combined.

 - 4 heaping cups of all-purpose flour (stir in one cup at a time)